National Bolshevism: Germany

 By the 1990s, Michael Koth, a supporter of North Korea and its Juche ideology, started associating with National Bolshevism and founded a group, the Workers' Party of Germany (PdAD), which sought to imitate the Workers' Party of Korea and believed that East Germany failed because it "failed on the national question".
-In 1999, Koth founded the Combat League of German Socialists (KDS) together with multiple German neo-Nazis; as their propagandist, he would run the "Red-brown channel", a online news show.
+In 1999, Koth founded the Combat League of German Socialists (KDS) together with multiple German neo-Nazis; as their propagandist, he would run the "Red-brown channel", an online news show.
 The KDS would dissolve in 2008, which lead Koth to found the Pro-North Korean Anti-Imperialist Plattform (AiP), which he runs to this day.
 Koth has, among other things, been called "one of the most persistent Querfront activists in the country".

 The Autonomous Nationalists have been noted for adopting left-wing issues and aesthetics.
 Many of them are also influenced by Ernst Niekisch's National Bolshevism and/or Strasserism.

 In modern German politics, the term Querfront is often used to refer to movements and ideologies which aim to combine the left and the right.
 The most notable Querfront newspaper being Compact, which is run by former left-wing activist Jürgen Elsässer.
 The term has also been used for Manova News and protests against the COVID-19 measures, where both left-wing and right-wing activists sometimes protested together.

-Sahra Wagenknecht and her Sahra Wagenknecht Alliance (BSW) political party have been accused of both a Querfront strategy and outright National Bolshevism due to their "conservative leftist" outlook.
+Sahra Wagenknecht and her Sahra Wagenknecht Alliance (BSW) political party have been accused of both a Querfront strategy and outright National Bolshevism due to their left-conservative outlook.